na-na-hi/renget/archive/chrprompt2.md

 >Adrian: To my father and my sister.
 I want them to know I'm alive and I miss them

->Carrot: I don't remember much, in fact i only remember one name, so i'd send mister Ali a letter asking who are them and why i know their name
+>Carrot: I don't remember much, in fact i only remember one name, so i'd send mister Arsene a letter asking who's he and why i remember his name

 >Booker: I’d definitely send a letter to... m-my whole family.
 I...
 I still really do miss them.
 I’ve already made up my mind to stay here in this world, but I want my family to know I’m o-okay.
 I NEED them to know I’m okay.
 Even if they don’t believe it, I need to tell them what happened to me.
 Hopefully we’ll find some way to com-communicate with the Old World, even if we can’t physically go back there again...